sporto/save-up/docs/develop.md

 # Development

-## Build binaries

-In api folder run:

-  just build-graph
-  just build-mail
-  ...

-## Run the GraphQl server locally
+## Run the GraphQl server and client locally

+In the root of the project:

+  just start